Research in the Department of Mathematical and Physical Sciences

 Quantum computing, materials science, and nanotechnology are core areas of research strength in the Department.
 Our researchers have strong collaborative ties to industry including Quantum Brilliance, to research infrastructure providers such as the Australian National Fabrication Facility, and to government organisations including the Defence Science and Technology Group.
 These collaborations also support a range of industry PhDs.

 Areas of strength include synchrotron science, coherent X-ray science and biophotonics.
 Our researchers have received major grant funding and have been awarded several high-profile national prizes for success in research translation and commercialisation.
-Research is supported through collaborative projects with the Australian Synchrotron and La Trobe’s joint PhD program with the more than A$2 billion European X-ray Free Electron Laser facility based in the Hamburg metropolitan region, Germany.
+Research is supported through collaborative projects with the Australian Synchrotron and La Trobe’s joint PhD program with the more than A$2 billion European X-ray Free Electron Laser facility based in Hamburg, Germany.

-We are also home to the Centre for Materials and Surface Science, a highly-regarded research centre which plays a strong role in our research success and impact.
+We are also home to the Centre for Materials and Surface Science.

 The Centre for Materials and Surface Science is an interdisciplinary research centre that brings together experts across physics, chemistry, materials science and engineering from La Trobe, and local and international partners.
 It offers Australia’s most comprehensive suite of surface science and surface analysis equipment and is an international leader in the application of machine learning for understanding very large and complex spectroscopic datasets.